 In 2014 and 2013, Turner exhibited in New York City’s most popular interior design fundraising event - Housing Works’ Design On A Dime benefit, as a featured top designer, charged with creating unforgettable room vignettes.
-Since 2011, Keita Turner has served as a member of the Interior Design Committee for Young Collectors Night at the 58th, 59th, 60th, 61st, 62nd, 63rd and 64th Annual Winter Antiques Show and is recognizedas one of the country’s finest designers on a committee chaired by Wendy Goodman, Design Editor of New York Magazine.
+Beginning in 2011, Keita Turner served as a member of the Interior Design Committee for Young Collectors Night at the 58th, 59th, 60th, 61st, 62nd, 63rd, and 64th Annual Winter Antiques Show and is recognized as one of the country’s finest designers on a committee chaired by Wendy Goodman, Design Editor of New York Magazine.